UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/software-tools.md

 There is much more than could be said about these tools, but for now, we will leave this and focus on coding.

+### Pull Requests (advanced)
+GitHub has great support for "Pull Requests".
+If you find an error in the notes or the Tasks, you can do the following:

+* Create a branch for the fix using the Embedded-Systems repository
+* Make the edit
+* Commit the change and push (it will offer a pull request)

+This will generate an email for the tutor to review your proposed changes and the option to merge them in.

 ## PuTTY Serial Terminal
 This is useful and may be used at different times